Nellie Ferner

 Ellen Elizabeth Ferner (née Aley; 13 September 1869 – 3 November 1930) was a New Zealand artist, photographer and community leader.

 Ferner was born in Auckland, New Zealand, on 13 September 1869.
 She died on 3 November 1930, aged 61, in Remuera, Auckland.

+In 1917, Ferner founded the Play and Recreation Association in Auckland.
+The association arranged for the building of outdoor play areas specifically targeted at children living in poverty.
+They also arranged outings for these children.

+Ferner was heavily involved in the Civic League and the Auckland Town-planning League.
+She helped design and establish public parks and reserves.
+In Te Puke, she helped with tree-planting schemes and designing the Main Street.